yochie/rhythm-visuals/README.md

 ### Arduino serial plotter

-To facilitate parameter adjustments and debugging, the Read_resistance.ino script has a debug branch that can be used in conjunction with the arduino IDE serial plotter (ctrl + shift + L) to visualize the baselines, thresholds and current sensor readings for each sensor.
-The master branch serial output format can also be somewhat observed in the serial plotter, but with more limited information.
+To facilitate parameter adjustments and debugging, the Read_resistance.ino script has a debug config switch that can be used in conjunction with the arduino IDE serial plotter (ctrl + shift + L) to visualize the baselines, thresholds and current sensor readings for each sensor.

 ### MIDI